nationalarchives/front-end-development-guide/development-guide.md

 ### Tables

 Where appropriate, tabular data is placed in HTML ```<table>``` elements.
 We never use tables for layout and avoid re-purposing other elements to recreate table-like representations of data.
-WebAIM provide guidance on ensuring tables are accessible7
+WebAIM provide guidance on ensuring tables are accessible

 The peer review will check that: